Garrafao/correlation_clustering/README.md

 If you use this software for academic research, please [cite](#bibtex) these papers:

 - Dominik Schlechtweg, Nina Tahmasebi, Simon Hengchen, Haim Dubossarsky, Barbara McGillivray.
 2021.
 [DWUG: A large Resource of Diachronic Word Usage Graphs in Four Languages](https://aclanthology.org/2021.emnlp-main.567/).
 In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.
 - Dominik Schlechtweg.
-2022.
-Human and Computational Measurement of Lexical Semantic Change.
+2023.
+[Human and Computational Measurement of Lexical Semantic Change](http://dx.doi.org/10.18419/opus-12833).
 PhD thesis.
+University of Stuttgart.

+Find further extensive experiments testing and optimizing this implementation in:

+- Benjamin Tunc.
+[Optimierung von Clustering von Wortverwendungsgraphen](https://elib.uni-stuttgart.de/handle/11682/11923).
+Bachelor thesis.
 University of Stuttgart.

 ### Usage